pivotal/docs-tas-adapter/environment-variables.md

 The table below defines the attributes that describe a bound service.
 The key for each service in the JSON document is the same as the value of the `label` attribute.

-> **Note** Application Service Adapter does not support managed services, so the `label` for a user-provided service instance is always user-provided.
+> **Note** Application Service Adapter does not support managed services, so the `label` for a user-provided service instance is always `user-provided`.
 VMware recommends that apps find connection details through the user-settable `tags` field when parsing `VCAP_SERVICES`.

 | Attribute          | Description                                                                                      |
 | ------------------ | ------------------------------------------------------------------------------------------------ |